yadavnaman/EmailSpamClassifier/README.md

 -	with the help of dictionary, we generate a label and word 			frequency matrix

 3. Using sklearn Naive Bayes to train and predict
 - 	Gaussian model is used for model training, it assumes that 				features follow a normal distribution.
+(Gaussian > Multinomial > 		Bernoulli for this data)

 4. Accuracy Score
 - 	Next we compare the accuracy score for predicted labels. sklearn 	provides implementation for acc score calculation.

 96.54 % Accuracy Score! with 3000 most frequent words.
+(Using Gaussian Model)